taneemishere/AI-Chatbot/README.md

 ## The Data
-The data named as faq is scraped from different websites faq's.
+The data named as "faq" is scraped from different websites faq's.
 It has a lot of text you can go through.

 ## The MaxEnt Classifier
 The maximum entropy classifier is a classifier that makes no assumptions on the interdependence of